Vyral/christal-johnson/_posts/2025-09-09-do-you-need-an-agent-when-buying-a-new-construction-home.md

 12:17 - Reach out

-If you’re thinking about buying a new construction home or want to know more about how an agent can protect your investment, feel free to call or text me at [**(571) 210-1818**](tel:5712101818){: target="_blank" rel="noopener"} ** ** or email me at [info@ajteamrealty.com.](mailto:info@ajteamrealty.com) We'd be happy to answer your questions, walk you through the process, and make sure you have the right representation from start to finish.
+If you’re thinking about buying a new construction home or want to know more about how an agent can protect your investment, feel free to call or text me at [**(571) 210-1818**](tel:5712101818){: target="_blank" rel="noopener"} or email me at [**info@ajteamrealty.com**.](mailto:info@ajteamrealty.com) We’d be happy to answer your questions, walk you through the process, and make sure you have the right representation from start to finish.